-As more people start to see the value in homes that have an existing ADU or "in-law" unit, awareness and interest has grown in the market from all participants.
-Buyers and sellers, are seeing better deals, and real estate professionals who work in this market are becoming better positioned to help.
+As more people start to see the value in homes that have an existing illegal ADU or "in-law" unit, awareness and interest has grown in the market from all participants.
+Buyers and sellers are finding better deals, and real estate professionals are now better positioned to help.
 Planning and zoning offices are also improving their systems to make them more automated and friendly to homeowners.
-In turn, the information about regulations that define this market must be better understood.
-This is where the house hacker earns their keep.
-By knowing all of the zoning and permitting requirements of a specific city, they can recognize value and make savvy investments in homes that have a lot of ADU “potential”.
+Along with new regulations in 2020, ADUs are now more viable than ever, and many municipalities are offering amnesty programs for previously unpermitted ADUs.